shawnjohnjr/asuth-gecko-notes/dom/indexedDB/OVERVIEW.md

   * Fast-bail to DispatchErrorEvent if the transaction was aborted.
   * Uses CreateGenericEvent
   * Uses IDBRequest::DispatchEvent which is really DOMEventTargetHelper's impl

+## Failure Handling

+TransactionDatabaseOperationBase defines an Init() method where false can be